post featured image

 Apple Cider Braised Pork Shoulder

 I love taking my time braising in the oven, but that’s not always feasible with time constraints.
 Here are some other methods for cooking up Apple Cider Braised Pork Shoulder.
+That being said, you lost a significant amount of flavor by not making this in the oven.

 Instant Pot or Pressure Cooker – Follow the recipe as written, using the saute function on your instant pot.
 Let the pan get nice and hot before searing the pork using the ‘high’ setting for saute.
 Add the broth mixture, garlic, and herbs to the pot.
 Set the Instant Pot to ‘pressure cook’ for 60 minutes, with natural release.
 After the lid has released, add the onions and apples and set to ‘pressure cook’ on high for 5 minutes using a quick release.